-d) Multi-cultural Social Work Services e) Rehabilitation Services f) School Social Work Services g) Services for the Elderly h) Services for the Youth i) Overseas /Mainland China Placements This is a ten-week "block placement" that takes place from June to August.
+For full-time students, this is a ten-week "block placement" that takes place from June to August.
 In this placement, students work five days a week in a local or overseas agency.
-The emphasis of this first placement is to help students to acquaint themselves with social work values and assumptions, embark on a process of continuous self-assessment and self-analysis for the purpose of learning, develop a professional stance and attitude in their work, and practice applying some basic social work models and skills.
+For part-time students, this is a concurrent placement made up of twenty-eight weeks (a total of 450 hours with two days a week) throughout the first and second semesters.
+The students work on 4 sessions in their placement agencies and attend classes during the rest of the week.
+The emphasis of this first placement is to help students to acquaint themselves with social work values and assumptions, embark on a process of continuous self- assessment and self-analysis for the purpose of learning, develop a professional stance and attitude in their work, and practice applying some basic social work models and skills.
 As beginning student workers, students are expected to learn how to establish their role in the agency, build up their knowledge of community resources, and apply what is learned in other courses to the field situation.
 They are expected to practice various skills including listening, observation, assessment, relating, organizing, planning, and evaluation skills.
 They have to start developing a systematic approach toward exploration, analysis, and taking action.

-COURSE LEARNING OUTCOMES Course Learning Outcomes Aligned Programme Learning Outcomes
+COURSE LEARNING OUTCOMES

-1. Demonstrate a positive learning attitude and beware of own strengths and weaknesses affecting professional development 1,3,6 2.
-Understand the agency mission, administration system, and service policy concerned, and act responsibly as a worker accountable to the agency 1 ,2 ,5 3.
-Apply social work principles and values in their actions 3 ,4 ,6 4.
-Apply relevant theories and practice models at work, and demonstrate basic practice skills 2 ,4 ,5 ,6 COURSE COURSE TEACHING AND LEARNING ACTIVITIES
+Course Learning Outcomes Aligned Programme Learning Outcomes 1.
+Demonstrate a positive learning attitude and beware of own strengths and weaknesses affecting professional development 1,3,6 2.
+Understand the agency mission, administration system, and service policy concerned, and act responsibly as a worker accountable to the agency 1,2,5 3.
+Apply social work principles and values in their actions 3,4,6 4.
+Apply relevant theories and practice models at work, and demonstrate basic practice skills 2,4,5,6

+COURSE TEACHING AND LEARNING ACTIVITIES

-Course Teaching and Learning activities Aligned Course Learning Outcomes 1. supervision CLO 1,2,3,4 2.
+Course Teaching and Learning activities Aligned Course Learning Outcomes 1.
+Supervision CLO 1 2,3, 4 2.
 Agency visits/orientation CLO 2,3 3.
-Direct contact with clients/colleagues CLO 1, 2, 3, 4 4.
-Placement orientation and Mid-placement sharing CLO 1, 3, 4
+Direct contact with clients/colleagues CLO 1, 2, 3, 4 4. placement orientation and Mid placement sharing CLO 1, 3, 4